cDask/portfolio/README.md

 ![About Me Page Screenshot](./resources/documentation/about-me-screenshot.jpg)

-Change the layout quite a bit here made it a more card inspired layout.
+Change the layout quite a bit here made a more card inspired layout.
 Just kept the top similar to the wire frame.
 Just felt this was a better way to display the information as there wasn't a lot of text involved.

 ![About Me Page Mobile Screenshot](./resources/documentation/about-me-mobile-screenshot.png)